Free for iOS & Android

 What a mushroom identifier app still gets wrong

-• Low-light photos can hide gill color, bruising, and texture.
-The scanner may return a broad match when the mushroom is underexposed or backlit.
+• Low-light or backlit photos can hide gill color, bruising, and texture, so the app may return only a broad visual match.

-• Rare species and regional lookalikes can be missed.
-A model may favor common species when the photo lacks location, season, or habitat clues.
+• Rare species and regional lookalikes can be missed, especially when the photo lacks location, season, or habitat clues.

 • Mushroom safety requires extra caution.
 A photo suggestion cannot confirm edibility, remove poisoning risk, or replace a trained mycologist or poison-control professional.